Dundreggan is our flagship rewilding estate

 Gaelic will be a focus of interpretation throughout, culminating in a Gaelic resource centre that will serve as an archive and learning space, an idea incorporated into the project after feedback from local residents.
 Other adaptable indoor spaces, including a lecture room and classrooms, will provide opportunity for varied educational programming and study related to conservation, nature and culture.

-We have been working with a design team led by Threesixty Architecture to develop plans for the centre; they are making our vision of a building that feels part of the Dundreggan landscape a reality and we are excited to be able to share the design concepts with you here.
-It is important for us to share them now, prior to submitting our planning application by 22 June, so the community is fully informed of plans and has a say in how the centre can function for them.
+We have been working with a design team led by Threesixty Architecture to develop plans for the Centre; they are making our vision of a building that feels part of the Dundreggan landscape a reality and we are excited to be able to share the design concepts with you here.

 Community consultation has been an important part of our planning process from the beginning, already resulting in the Gaelic resource centre and influencing the interpretation themes, and we want to continue to engage local residents, our supporters and the wider community by asking for additional feedback.